-In the interim, Texas A&M is engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center Ship that was excavated at the WTC site.
-During the quarter, over \$10,000 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
+Texas A&M is engaged in Phase 1 of a three phase project associated with the conservation of the World Trade Center (WTC) Ship that was excavated at the WTC site.
+During the quarter, over \$15,245 was charged to this activity primarily for costs associated with the Texas A&M conservation work.
+Ultimately, The State Museum of Albany (The Museum) is expected to showcase the WTC Ship once the remnant is stabilized and delivered to Albany.
+We hope to finalize the agreement with the Museum in 2019.